The Legend of Zelda (video game): Development

 The Legend of Zelda was directed and designed by Shigeru Miyamoto and Takashi Tezuka (credited as S. Miyahon and Ten Ten respectively in the closing credits).
 Miyamoto produced the game, and Tezuka wrote the story and script.
 Much of the programming was done by Toshihiko Nakago of Nintendo's partner SRD.
 Keiji Terui, a screenwriter who worked on anime shows such as Dr. Slump and Dragon Ball, wrote the backstory for the manual, drawing inspiration from conflicts in medieval Europe.
-Development began in 1984, and the game was originally intended to be a launch game for the Famicom Disk System.
+Development began in the fall of 1984, and the game was originally intended to be a launch game for the Famicom Disk System.
 The development team worked on The Legend of Zelda and Super Mario Bros. concurrently, and tried to separate their ideas: Super Mario Bros. was to be linear, where the action occurred in a strict sequence, whereas The Legend of Zelda would be the opposite.
 In Mario, Miyamoto downplayed the importance of the high score in favor of simply completing the game.
 This concept was carried over to The Legend of Zelda.
 Miyamoto was also in charge of deciding which concepts were "Zelda ideas" or "Mario ideas".
 Contrasting with Mario, Zelda was made non-linear and forced the players to think about what they should do next.
 According to Miyamoto, those in Japan were confused and had trouble finding their way through the multi-path dungeons, and in initial game designs, the player would start with the sword already in their inventory.
 Rather than merely simplifying matters for players, Miyamoto forced the player to listen to the old man who gives the player their sword, and encouraged interaction among people to share their ideas with each other to find the various hidden secrets, a new form of gaming communication.
 Relatedly, this concept turned into the root of another series to be developed many years in the future: Miyamoto said that Zelda became the inspiration for Animal Crossing, a game based solely on communication.